aedifex/FortiFi/server/API.md

         fix: check http method
     - 400: bad request
         fix: check request body follows format above and all fields are present
-    - 409: the user already exists
+    - 404: the user is not found
+        fix: check the provided email belongs to an account
+    - 401: unauthorized
+        fix: check the password is correct
     - 500: internal server error
         fix: check server logs
-    - 201: CREATED
+    - 201: OK

 response_body: []
 response_headers: